dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 ## Migrating a Slash Webtask

-To migrate a task to Node 8, all you need to do is execute the command `/wt node8 {name}`.
+To migrate a task to Node 8, you must have permission to edit the existing task.
+Execute the command `/wt node8 {name}`.
 This will copy the task and all of it's associated data to the new Node 8 environment leaving the Node 4 version intact.

 **Note:** The Node 4 version can be executed using `/wt {name}` and the new Node 8 version with `/wt node8 {name}`.